aragon/flock/teams/Vocdoni/August2019-January2020.md

 ⋅⋅⋅ 25,000.00 - outreach

 ## ANT Package
-* 20,000.00 ANT per team member, with a four year vesting structure.
+* 20,000.00 ANT per team member, for a total of 100,000 ANT, with a one year cliff and four year vesting structure.

 ## Structure
 Our team is primarily located in and around Barcelona, with one member in Berlin.
 Our workflows are remote-first and conducted in English.